 Currently situated at their first site within Camperdown Commons, a re-purprosed inner city lawn bowls club, Pocket City Farms are an amazing example of folks using skills + soil to help change our food system.

 Included in your masterclass

-Your masterclass includes refreshments and a light lunch spread of local food.
+Your masterclass includes refreshments and a light lunch provided by Acre, the resident restaurant surrounded by Pocket City Farms.
 Michael’s book Street Farm is available for purchase on the day, and after the masterclass you’ll receive a packet of masterclass resources to extend your knowledge further.

 “Michael Ableman has been an inspiration to myself and many agriculture leaders around the country and the world.
 He is one of the pioneers of small-scale urban farming, and is a premier trainer in the industry.”

 As a run-up to this masterclass, Michael is on a panel discussion about urban farming at Pocket City Farms in the evening of Wednesday 7th.
 Details of this separate (but awesome) event are here.